t04glovern/aws-greener-grass/.blog/greengrass-docker/README.md

 ### Add Docker Connector [UI]

-Head to the Greengrass core connector section and click add new connector
+Head to the Greengrass core connector section and click add new connector.

 ![Greengrass Core add a connector](img/greengrass-docker-connectors-01.png)